mahirlabibdihan/Football-Player-Database-System/README.md

 Server will also contain a map of club name and its corresponding networkUtil.
 Once a client connects to the server with valid credentials, server will create a networkUtil for that and map that to that client's club name.
 And will start a read thread for that client.
-For each client server will create a network util and a read thread.
+For each client server will create a network util and a read thread.</h5>

 # CLIENT
 # LOGIN FORM